 - Decide if your gift is for a boy or girl, family or elderly person and decide if the boy or girl is 0-2 years 2-4 years, 5-9 years, or 10-14 years old.

-- Wrap the box in Christmas wrapping paper and stick the correct boy/girl/family and age sticker on the lid.
+- Wrap the box in Christmas wrapping paper ensuring the lid can still be opened and stick the correct boy/girl/family and age sticker on the lid.

 - Things to put in the shoe box - toys: soft toys, tennis balls, jigsaw, yo-yo, building blocks, small musical instrument - educational supplies: pens, pencils, erasers, notepad, pencil case, stickers, etc. - hygiene items: toothbrush, toothpaste, hairbrush, comb, hair clips, soap, flannel, etc. - other items: sweets, gloves, scarf, sunglasses, cap, hat, bangles, necklaces, etc.